Apply Now

 • Cumulative college-level GPA of 2.5 or higher is recommended.

-• Prospective students for the Cardiovascular Technology – Adult Echocardiography Specialty with prior criminal offenses are urged to review the American Registry for Diagnostic Medical Sonographers (ARDMS) Compliance Policies and/or contact ARDMS to verify eligibility for obtaining credentials.
+• Prospective students for the Cardiovascular Technology (Adult Echocardiography or Vascular Non-Invasive Specialties) with prior criminal offenses are urged to review the American Registry for Diagnostic Medical Sonographers (ARDMS) Compliance Policies and/or contact ARDMS to verify eligibility for obtaining credentials.

 Students must be licensed to practice in a licensure compact state.